ArminEbrahimpour/My-resume/README.md

 # resume_page

-## My Resume page built with standard library
+## My Resume page built with standard library in golang

 ### want to check ?